JJamC/nc-news-project/README.md

 https://nc-news-project-8so2.onrender.com/

 -- This project is an API which allows the user to access the Northcoders News database.
 The API facilitates the sending of GET, POST, PATCH and DELETE requests by the user to said database.
+-- The database contains an articles, comments, topics and a user table.